Back to series

 William L. Kynes

-Pastor, Senior Fellow for Pastoral Theology, CSLI Pastor William L. "Bill" Kynes is the Senior Fellow for Pastoral Theology at the C.S.
+Pastor, Senior Fellow for Pastoral Theology, CSLIWilliam L. "Bill" Kynes is the Senior Fellow for Pastoral Theology at the C.S.
 Lewis Institute, and retired Senior Pastor of Cornerstone, an Evangelical Free Church, in Annandale, VA, where he served from 1986 - 2022.
-He was an undergraduate at the University of Florida with a major in philosophy.
-There he also played quarterback and was later inducted into the university’s Athletic Hall of Fame.
+He majored in Philosophy at the University of Florida, where he also played quarterback and was later inducted into the university’s Athletic Hall of Fame.
 He attended Oxford University as a Rhodes Scholar, receiving an MA in theology.
 He received an MDiv from Trinity Evangelical Divinity School, before returning to England for a PhD in New Testament from Cambridge University.
-From 1997-1999, he served as an adjunct professor in New Testament for the Trinity Evangelical Divinity School Washington, DC, Extension Program.

 COPYRIGHT: This publication is published by C.S.
 Lewis Institute; 8001 Braddock Road, Suite 301; Springfield, VA 22151.
 Portions of the publication may be reproduced for noncommercial, local church or ministry use without prior permission.
 Electronic copies of the PDF files may be duplicated and transmitted via e-mail for personal and church use.
 Articles may not be modified without prior written permission of the Institute.
 For questions, contact the Institute: 703.914.5602 or email us.